docker/docs/compose/multiple-compose-files/merge.md

 > **Important**
 >
-> When you use multiple configuration files, you must make sure all paths in the files are relative to the base Compose file (the first Compose file specified with `-f`).
+> When you use multiple Compose files, you must make sure all paths in the files are relative to the base Compose file (the first Compose file specified with `-f`).
 This is required because override files need not be valid Compose files.
 Override files can contain small fragments of configuration.